jakob-fyi/ng-adv/demos/01-components/03-migration-tutorial/readme.md

 In this walkthrough we will migrate an existing application to standalone components.
 This migration process will consist of the following steps:

-- Upgrade the application to Angular 17 and do basic standalone migration
+- Upgrade the application to Angular 17 and complete a basic standalone migration
 - Implement `app.config.ts` and `app.routes.ts`
 - Cleanup and migrate remaining (lazy loaded) modules